Save to My DOJO

 Use alarms wherever possible so you’re always on top of any performance issue.
 Alternatively, consider deploying vRealize Operations Manager for a more in-depth assessment of your environment.

-How to troubleshoot poor vSphere performance
+How to troubleshoot VMware slow performance

-Re-evaluate the performance of the affected VM after each step if you decide to try out a relevant fix.
-You can then choose to skip to the next step depending on the level of observed improvement if any.
+Re-evaluate the performance of the affected VM after each step when you tried a fix.
+You can then choose to skip to the next step depending on the observed improvement, if any.
 If you come across something as glaringly obvious as a failed disk on a host, it goes without saying that you’d want to fix this first before moving on!

 1 – Is it really unexpected behavior?

 A VM subjected to a heavy workload can sometimes be perceived as performing poorly while it is actually fulfilling its purpose.
 Some examples are virtualized instances of SQL servers, processor-intensive or badly written SQL queries, it could also be mail servers with large user bases…

 The VMware performance monitoring charts in the vSphere client will help you gauge resource utilization across a given period of time.
 You can then assess if the change in behavior was a one-off or an ongoing one and gauge whether the behavior is expected or not.

 Products such as MS SQL and Exchange Server will, by design, take up any RAM thrown at them unless configured otherwise.
 What that in mind, it’s always a good idea to refer to the product’s documentation.

 2 – Are you running the latest product?

 Updates and new releases may address VMware performance issues in the form of ironed out bugs or improved drivers and code.
 Sometimes, however, the latest release could, in fact, make the problem even worse.
 Run the update in a test/dev environment or on a subset of your production before rolling it out across the board.